raylenmargono/NFT/README.md

 NFT smart contracts on ethereum.

 ## app
-The dapp to view NFTs creating using RayCoin.
+The dapp using Next.js to view NFTs creating using RayCoin.
 To mint NFTs go to the /tokens directory and execute the command

 yarn hardhat run scripts/mintNFT.js --network ropsten